Lecture Topic: Read This Before

 following words: many, most, much.

-is not about personal stories, nor is the prose style so relaxed that it
+that academic writing is not about personal stories, nor is the prose style so

 Things to make certain to do: